All Sources

 Beneath the surface, there's still structural stresses building, particularly in private credit where redemption pressures continue to surface and in the systematic space where several flow triggers are now being hit.
 Weakness in mega-cap leadership and underlying structural stresses mean the market is highly vulnerable to a sudden 10+% drop.
 Buying defined-risk downside convexity, such as a 95/85 put spread, costs a very small percentage of portfolio value (roughly 80 basis points) but offers an asymmetric 11:1 payoff if these fragilities trigger a broad market liquidation.
 SHORT the broader equity index using put spreads to hedge against left-tail risk while managing premium costs.
 Geopolitical tensions de-escalate and the market grinds higher, causing the hedge premium to expire worthless.

-QQQ SHORT
+SPY SHORT QQQ SHORT short-term

 The dip was bought at fib zones.
 And so, the idea here that oil can still surge higher is something you can't rule out.
 Unresolved insurance issues blocking traffic in the Strait of Hormuz create a fat right-tail risk for global energy markets.
 Because the velocity of the move is high and technical analysis is difficult, using bull call spreads allows investors to capture potential upside spikes while strictly defining their risk if the geopolitical situation suddenly resolves.
 LONG oil via bull call spreads to participate in upside volatility with capped downside.
 The insurance dispute is swiftly resolved, allowing normal transit to resume and causing oil prices to gap down.